 Consider these factors carefully when working website organization into your overall SEO strategy.
 Take into account the amount of time and energy you can dedicate to maintaining the site and what the site will be used for.

-Of course, website organization should only be one part of your content strategy, so make sure you cover all of your bases for better SEO performance.
+Of course, website organization should only be one part of your content strategy, so make sure you understand all the factors for better SEO performance.